-• Marshal both the evidence relating to the problem and the scientific knowledge bearing on it, when necessary, gathering new evidence and developing new knowledge.
+1) Marshal both the evidence relating to the problem and the scientific knowledge bearing on it, and when necessary to develop new knowledge.

-• Examine critically the social purposes--those of both persons and institutions--relating to the problem.

-• Explore alternative ways of achieving these purposes, often including designing or inventing new possibilities.

-• Reconsider the problem in the light of the knowledge accumulated during the analysis.

-• Estimate the impacts of various possible courses of action, taking into consideration both the uncertain future and the organizational structures that must carry these courses of action forward.

-• Compare the alternatives by applying a variety of criteria to their consequences.

-• Present the results of the study to all concerned in a framework suitable for choice.

-• Assist in following through on the actions chosen.

-• Evaluate the results of implementing the chosen courses of action.
+- 2) Examine critically the social purposes-of both persons and institutions-relating to the problem. - 3) Explore alternative ways of achieving these purposes and, frequently, to design or invent new possibilities. - 4) Reconsider the problem in the light of the knowledge accumulated during the analysis. - 5) Estimate the impacts of various possible courses of action, taking into consideration both the uncertain future and the organizational structures that must carry these courses of action forward. - Compare the alternatives by applying a variety of criteria to the consequences. - 7) Present the results of the study to all concerned in a framework suitable for choice. - 8) Assist in following through on the actions chosen. - 9) Evaluate the results of implementing the chosen courses of action.

-However, because these steps are listed here in order, it would be a mistake to infer that they take place in this order in a systems-analysis study.
+The listing of these steps in order does not imply that they take place in this order in a systems analysis study.
 Rather, there is almost always a great deal of recycling of ideas and analysis; for example, the impacts of the chosen courses of action may dictate reconsidering the social purposes, the analysis of the chosen alternatives may generate new and more interesting ones for consideration, and so on.
-Nor do all systems analyses carry out all of the steps; the user may need only some of the steps carried out.
-Since the world does not stand still while the work is going on, its changes may dictate major changes in content and approach, or, since user representatives must work with the analysis team throughout if the work is to be effective, early results may get translated into action or policy quickly.
+Nor do all systems analyses carry out all of the steps; only some may be needed by the user.
+Since the world does not stand still while the work is going on, its changes may dictate major changes in content and approach or, since user representatives must work with the analysis team throughout if the work is to be effective, early results may get translated into action or policy quickly.
 All of these influences may change the pattern of the work.